abpio/abp-commercial-docs/en/modules/payment.md

   * `Gateway` : Name of payment gateway used for this payment request.
   * ```FailReason```: Reason for failed payment requests.

+##### Plan

+A plan is used for subscription payments.
+Contains PlanGateway list to configure each gateway.

+- `Plan` (aggregate root): Represents a plan for recurring payments.
+  - `PlanGateways` (collection): List of gateway plans.
+  - `Name` : An optional name of plan.
+- `GatewayPlan` (entity): Represents a gateway configuration for a plan.
+  - `PlanId`: Represents a plan belong to.
+  - `Gateway`: Represents a gateway belong to.
+It has to be unique.
+  - `ExternalId`: Stores a unique configuration of gateway for subscrtiption, such as priceId, planId, subscriptionId or productId etc.

 #### Repositories

 This module follows the [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories) guide.